orphefs/orphefs/README.md

 - Developing machine learning and computer vision applications
 - The technical lead for robotics and AI projects

-I am currently working on the [RoboWeldAR](https://www.youtube.com/channel/UCDXILnzQH0797RFclKYmcVQ) project.
+I am currently working on the [RoboWeldAR](https://www.youtube.com/channel/UCDXILnzQH0797RFclKYmcVQ) project, for which I am contributing a [software component](https://github.com/ikh-innovation/roboweldar-rose-ap) for 3D reconstruction and detection of candidate welding seams.

 </p>